alabou/NMOS-MatroxOnly/NodeAttributes.md

 ### hostnames
 - **Name:** `urn:x-matrox:hostnames`
-- **Description:** This attributes provides additional information about a Node's interfaces in addition to the rquired "chassis_id", "port_id", "name" attributes.
-It corresponds to an array of string which are the various names that can resolve to the interface IP address.
+- **Description:** This attributes provides additional information about a Node's interfaces in addition to the required "chassis_id", "port_id", "name" attributes.
+This new attribute corresponds to an array of string which are the various names that can resolve to the interface IP address.
 - **Specification:** [AMWA IS-04](https://specs.amwa.tv/IS-04/v1.3)
 - **Applicability:**
 - **Permitted Values:**